alx-sch/miniRT/README.md

 ### The Geometry of Perspective Projection

-A camera can be thought of as having a **pinhole model**:
+A **pinhole camera model** can be used to describe how a 3D scene is projected onto a 2D screen (viewport).
+The pinhole model has the following properties
-- Rays originate from the camera's position (the "eye") and pass through a rectangular screen plane (the viewport).
+- Rays originate from the camera's position (the "eye") and pass through a virtual screen plane (the viewport).
-- The field of view (FOV) defines the angular range visible to the camera.
+- The **field of view (FOV)** defines the angular range visible to the camera, which determines the extent of the scene captured.
-- The view frustum is a truncated pyramid extending from the camera, with the rectangular screen as its base.
+- The **view frustum** is a truncated pyramid extending from the camera's position toward the viewport.
+The rectangular screen at the base of the frustum defines the visible scene.

 <div align="center"">
 <img width="600" alt="FOV_frustum" src="https://github.com/Busedame/miniRT/blob/main/.assets/FOV_frustum.png">